thingsboard/thingsboard.github.io/docs/user-guide/install/pe/docker.md

 ```
 {: .copy-code}

-### Upgrading from 3.0.1PE to the latest version
+### Upgrading from 3.0.1PE to 3.1.0PE

-After 3.0.1PE PostgreSQL service was separated from ThingsBoard image and upgrading to the newest version is not trivial.
+After 3.0.1PE PostgreSQL service was separated from ThingsBoard image and upgrading to 3.1.0PE version is not trivial.

 First of all you need to create a dump of your database: